-Weight Indicator Measure Weight Floor Target Pre-literacy 15% 450/ Student Outcomes Math 15% 45% Student Outcomes Social Emotional Learning (optional) 26 15% Student Not Applicable 0% 0% Achievement Not Applicable 0% Not ap plicable Teacher Interaction: CLASS Emotional Support 15% 4.5 6 55% School Environment Teacher Interaction: CLASS Classroom Organization 15% 4.5 6 Teacher Interaction: CLASS Instructional Support 15% 2 4 Attendance 10% TBD TBD
+Weight Indicator Measure Weight Floor Target Pre-literacy 15% 45% Student Outcomes Math 15% 45% Student Outcomes Social Emotional Learning (optional) 15% Student Not Applicable 0% 0% Achievement Not Applicable 0% Not applicable School Environment Teacher Interaction: CLASS Emotional Support 15% 4.5 6 55% Teacher Interaction: CLASS Classroom Organization 15% 4.5 6 Teacher Interaction: CLASS Instructional Support 15% 2 4 Attendance 10% 81.9 91.9

-^{} Please see the table on the previous page for the floors and targets related to student outcomes.
+\ Please see the table on the previous page for the floors and targets related to student outcomes.

-25 The three-year weighted average is calculated as follows: the most recent year has 50% weight, the previous year has 30% weight, and the year prior to that has 20% weight.
+The three-year weighted average is calculated as follows: the most recent year has 50% weight, the previous year has 30% weight, and the year prior to that has 20% weight.

-26 For a school not choosing to include the optional social-emotional assessment for PK Only Student Outcomes, the points are redistributed evenly between the subjects of pre-literacy and math."
+&lt;sup>25 For a school not choosing to include the optional social-emotional assessment for PK Only Student Outcomes, the points are redistributed evenly between the subjects of pre-literacy and math."